fdilke/bewl/README.md

 - Formalize constructions like: automorphism group, endomorphism ring, group of invertible elements of a monoid
 - Extract the Heyting algebra structure of the subobject classifier
 - Construct coproducts and colimits

-# Intended applications

-- Explore the topos of graphs.
-Bewl will let us talk about graphs as if they were sets
-- Explore parity in other topoi (as it's so poorly understood for sets)

 # Questions